daverickdunn/full-powershell/README.md

 ```

 ## Promises:
-The `Observable` returned by the `call` method has been extended to expose a function called `promise()` which returns a promise which will emit the first value returned by the shell.
+The object returned by the `call` method also exposes a function called `promise()` which returns a promise which will emit the first value returned by the shell.

 ```typescript
 shell.call('My-Command')